2sic/2sxc-docs/2sxc Docs Generator/basics/app/content-app/index.md

 > Use this [✅ checklist to import the custom app](https://azing.org/2sxc/r/t5OIFlI6)

-## Special Limitations of The Primary Content App
+## Special Limitations of The Content App

 Since the Content-App is always there by default and the purpose is to add/edit simple content, it's limited by design to _not_ have some functionality other Apps have.
 This is mainly to protect the developer from building solutions with a bad user experience, since anything complex should be self-contained in it's own App.
 The limitations are: